abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 **Stocks** represent the accumulations or quantities of resources, information, or any other measurable aspect within a system.
 They are the “state variables” that capture the system’s current condition at a particular point in time.
 Stocks can be tangible (e.g., water in a reservoir, population in a city) or intangible (e.g., knowledge, goodwill).
 They change over time as the result of the inflows and outflows that impact them.

 In systems thinking, stocks are crucial as they help to define the system’s boundaries and serve as the basis for understanding its dynamics.
-The behavior of stocks often depends on the system’s feedback loops, which connect stocks and flows in a self-regulating manner.
+The behaviour of stocks often depends on the system’s feedback loops, which connect stocks and flows in a self-regulating manner.

 **Flows** are the rates at which resources or information move in or out of stocks.
 Inflows add to a stock, while outflows subtract from it.
-Flows are the actions or processes that drive the system’s behavior and are responsible for the changes in stock levels over time.
+Flows are the actions or processes that drive the system’s behaviour and are responsible for the changes in stock levels over time.
 They represent the interactions and transfers between different components of a system.

 Flows can be influenced by various factors, such as external forces, feedback loops, or changes in other system components.
-By analyzing flows, we can identify the factors that affect stock levels and the system’s overall behavior, enabling us to devise strategies to manage or influence the system effectively.
+By analyzing flows, we can identify the factors that affect stock levels and the system’s overall behaviour, enabling us to devise strategies to manage or influence the system effectively.

 ##### One-Stock and Two-Stock systems